 Dallas Schools with Art and Design Technology Programs

-Students pursuing the study of art and design technology in Dallas can find two institutions offering degrees in this field.
-Get an overview of what types of programs these schools offer in this field as well as further details on the curricula.
+Students pursuing the study of art and design technology in Dallas can find a few institutions offering degrees in this field.
+Get an overview of what types of programs two of these schools offer in this field as well as further details on the curricula.
 You can also find helpful information about the schools in the table below.

-- The University of Texas at Dallas, located about 16 miles north of downtown, offers a Bachelor of Arts, Master of Arts, Master of Fine Arts and Ph.D. in Arts and Technology.
+- The University of Texas at Dallas, located about 16 miles north of downtown, offers a Bachelor of Arts, Master of Arts and Ph.D. in arts and technology.

 - Richland College has a large campus about 13 miles from downtown and offers an Associate of Arts program with an emphasis on arts and technology.

 Whether you're looking for an undergraduate degree or are ready to pursue graduate studies, finding the right school to meet your needs is as vital as selecting a program.
 Find out about these schools' student populations, tuition rates, and graduation rates below.

 |Campus Setting||Midsize city||Large city|

 |Undergraduate Tuition & Fees (2017-2018)||$11,528 (in state)*